Back to top

 Alternate Name

-Percentage of people aged 16 or older who report that their primary care provider always or often, involved them in decisions about their care.
+Percentage of people aged 16 or older who reported that their primary care provider always or often, involved them as much as they wanted in decisions about their care and treatment.

 INDICATOR DESCRIPTION